 - Not to pick on the guy or anything, but Justin Smoak had a dreadful series, going just 1-for-11 with 6 strikeouts.
 I know it’s still early in the season, but I think that any hope of Smoak’s bat finally developing is all but gone.

 Tags: 2013 A.J.
-Pierzynski Aaron Harang Colby Lewis David Murphy Featured Joe Saunders Justin Grimm Justin Smoak Kyle Seager Leonys Martin Matt Harrison Mitch Moreland Nelson Cruz Nick Tepesch Popular Seattle Mariners Texas Rangers Yu Darvish
+Pierzynski Aaron Harang Colby Lewis David Murphy Joe Saunders Justin Grimm Justin Smoak Kyle Seager Leonys Martin Matt Harrison Mitch Moreland Nelson Cruz Nick Tepesch Seattle Mariners Texas Rangers Yu Darvish